Our Wonder-working God

 This final segment of the psalm makes explicit what the last two verses of the previous segment anticipated with the expressions “remembering...pondering” on God’s “wonders of long ago” (vss.
 11 & 12).
 It provides a vivid recounting of God’s delivering his chosen people from Egypt in the Exodus.
 Note the four uses of “God” to establish who it was that delivered Israel (vss.
 13, 14, & 16).

 In verse 14, we find the “wonders” of verse 11 repeated to emphasize what God in the Exodus accomplished for his chosen people.
 The next verse gives us a summary statement, “You redeemed your people” (vs. 15).
 In the last five verses of the psalm, Asaph provides specific details regarding that deliverance (vss.
 16-20).
 Note also how additional repetitions emphasize the wonder of God's mighty working: “when the waters saw you” (vs. 16) and “thunder”(vss.
 17 & 18).

 Israel’s redemption in the Exodus stands as an everlasting testimony to God’s power and love for his chosen people.

-Let the words of this song by Matt Redman penetrate your heart with their encouragements: “Even though I walk through the valley of the shadow of death, your perfect love is casting out fear; / And even when I’m caught in the middle of the storms of this life, I won’t turn back I know you are near; / And I will fear no evil, for my God is with me; and if my God is with me, whom then shall I fear?
-Whom then shall I fear? // O no, you never let go through the calm and through the storm; O no, you never let go in every high and every low; O no, you never let go; Lord, you never let go of me.”
+Let the words of this song by Matt Redman penetrate your heart with their encouraging message: “Even though I walk through the valley of the shadow of death, your perfect love is casting out fear. / And even when I’m caught in the middle of the storms of this life, I won’t turn back.
+I know you are near. / And I will fear no evil, for my God is with me.
+And if my God is with me, whom then shall I fear?
+Whom then shall I fear? // O NO!
+You never let go through the calm and through the storm.
+O NO!
+You never let go in every high and every low.
+O NO!
+You never let go.
+Lord, you never let go of me.”